Hong Kong International Airport Automated People Mover: Terminal 2 Concourse

-The People Mover will be extended to the Terminal 2 Concourse in the 3rd Runway Development.
-It is estimated to open in 2024.
-CRRC Puzhen Alstom Transportation System (PATS) won the contract to operate the extension running on Innovia APM 300 stock.

 The system will be reconfigured into three distinct lines: T1 line, T2 line and SkyPier line.
 T1 line will be extended one station eastwards to terminate at T2 APM interchange station.
-The SkyPier line will be shortened to serve between T2 station and SkyPier station, with a possibility of extending westward to the HZMB Hong Kong port.
+The SkyPier line will be shortened to serve between T2 station and SkyPier station, with a possibility of extending eastward to the HZMB Hong Kong port.
 T2 line will be a brand new line with three stations serving T2 passenger terminal and the T2 concourse.
 The APM capacity will also be increased to six cars per train.

+In 2022, CRRC Puzhen Alstom Transportation System (PATS) won the contract to operate the line running between T2 and T2 concourse running on Innovia APM 300 stock.

 Maintenance

 The APM system is maintained by MTR Corporation.